 Martijn teaches on contemplative life in context, in theory and in practice at Aarhus University; in the programme “Training Empathy” for professionals working with children and young adults offered by Børns Livskundskab, The Danish Society for the Promotion of Life Wisdom in Children; and at Vaekstcenter, the intentional community where he lives, and elsewhere.

-The retreat will be led by Hanneli Ågotsdatter and Martijn van Beek, with contributions from John Dunne, Nathalie Legros and Andreas Roepstorff.
+The retreat will be led by Hanneli Ågotsdatter and Martijn van Beek, with a contribution from Andreas Roepstorff.